kkm24132/Mentoring_Enablement/README.md

 ## (Step:  4) Deep dive into ML and DL

-- Understand Use Case themes and Use Cases that are potentially needed to be solved with the help of ML, DL and AI as a whole.
-[Pls refer here for some glance at use case](https://github.com/kkm24132/Mentoring_Enablement#business-use-cases-by-industry-illustrative)
 - Applications and Use Cases leveraging CNN, RNN, LSTM
 - Area wise use cases around - Forecasting, Classification, Clustering, Association etc.
 - Research based thinking / analysis to solve novel problems / methods / approaches